xgbuils/iterum/doc/features.md

 `iterum` implements two ways to handle iterable transformations: functional style and method chaining.

 The library provides a sort of auto-curried functions and their parameters are arranged to make it convenient for composition.
-Then the iterable is supplied last.
-On the other hand, the library provides a class that provides prototype methods for its object instances.
+Then, the iterable is supplied last.
+On the other hand, the library bring a class that provides prototype methods for its object instances.
 Each method has its associated function that does the same.
-However there are functions like [range]() and [rangeByStep]() which do not have its associated method because these functions do not take iterables as arguments.
+However there are functions like [range]() and [rangeByStep]() which do not have its associated method because these do not take iterables as arguments.

 Example:
 ``` javascript